ACR -- Annual Ceremonial Review

 I’VE LOOKED EVERYWHERE AND I CAN’T FIND ANYTHING ON THE COST?
 HOW MUCH ARE REGISTRATION AND UNIFORM FEES?

 Nothing.
-That’s right…cadets is a FREE program.
+That’s right…cadets is free-of charge.
 The program is funded by the Department of National Defense (in partnership with the Army Cadet League of Canada).
 The cost of uniforms, along with most travel expenses, food, lodging, and training is assumed by DND.
 In order to allow for some extra program enhancements (training location, activities, training aids, etc.) the Support Committee coordinates additional local fundraising.
 Cadet participation in these fundraising activities is mandatory and cadets can only be excused by the CO.
-There are only a few small expenses that you will be responsible for such as optional clothing (i.e. a 3018 baseball cap or hoodie), some shoe polish, a hair cuts, etc.

 IF THE PROGRAM IS FUNDED BY DND, WHY DO YOU NEED TO FUNDRAISE?